Share This Page:

 As Senior Medical Director of Children’s Health Fund’s New York Programs, Dr. Alan Shapiro, walks out the door of the South Bronx Health Center and down busy Prospect Avenue, people run to say hello.
 “I saw them as children almost 20 years ago when this neighborhood was filled with empty, trash- strewn lots.
 Now they bring their kids to see me in a brand new medical center right in the heart of this recovering community. ”

 Every year, program that Dr. Shapiro heads welcomes over 6,000 children and family members to its two buildings just blocks from the elevated subway line.
 The newer building, the Center for Child Health and Resiliency, opened in 2011.

 The program, which is affiliated withMontefiore Medical Center, serves mostly African American and Latino families in one of the nation’s poorest communities.
 Children here face high levels of asthma, obesity and developmental delays.
 Adults confront elevated risks of diabetes, HIV/AIDS, mental health challenges and heart disease.

 As Dr. Shapiro notes, overcoming health disparities like these requires not just good health care, but the type of exemplary health care his staff provides.
 “It’s so gratifying to think that we are helping the next generation break the cycle of disparities that once seemed to overwhelm this community.”

-As the South Bronx Health Center enters its third decade of service, this neighborhood’s children can look forward to healthier, more fulfilling lives.
+As the South Bronx Health Center enters its third decade of service, this neighborhood’s families can look forward to healthier, more fulfilling lives.